Texas

 Wound Healing Starts at Home in Texas

 In a state as vast and diverse as Texas, getting the right care at the right time is critical, especially for seniors and patients with chronic conditions.
-That’s why ALMS Mobile Wound Care delivers advanced treatment directly to homes and facilities across Texas.
+That’s why Agape Life Multicultural Services (ALMSPllc) delivers mobile wound care directly to homes, assisted living facilities and medical centers across the state.

 This page provides locally tailored resources for: